homepods/klipper/klippy/extras/remote_api/README.md

 - `virtual_sdcard.py` has been updated to track and report more data about an ongoing print.

-A default web_server on port 80 that grants authorization to local clients on the IP range 192.168.1.0 can be configured as follows in printer.cfg:
+A default remote_api configuration on port 7000 that grants authorization to local clients on the IP range 192.168.1.0 can be configured as follows in printer.cfg:
 ```
-[web_server]
+[remote_api]
-port: 80
+port: 7000
 trusted_clients:
  192.168.1.0/24
 ```

 Below is a detailed explanation of all options currently available:
 ```
-#[web_server]
+#[remote_api]
 #host: 0.0.0.0
 #  The host IP to bind the server to.
 Defaults to 0.0.0.0, which
 #  listens on all available interfaces.
 #port: 7125
 #  The port to listen on.
 Defaults to 7125
-#web_path:
-#  The location of the static files to serve.
-This will
-#  likely be removed in the release as it is expected that
-#  static files will be served by NGINX or another http server.
-#  The current default is the ./www folder.
 #api_key_path: ~
 #  The path to store the API Key.
 Defaults to the user's home directory.
 #  The file name is `.klippy_api_key`, this cannot be changed.